Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Introduction

-For the following reasons, we propose Vector Symbolic Architectures (VSA)~\cite{Gayler2003} or, synonymously, Hyperdimensional Computing~\cite{Kanerva09} as such a computing framework.
-First, VSAs can represent and manipulate both symbolic and numerical data structures in a distributed vector space, to solve, e.g., cognitive~\cite{EliasmithSPAUN2012, RachkovskijSimilarity2012, EmruliAnalogical2013} or machine learning~\cite{HDClassGe} tasks.
-VSAs are a suitable framework for integration with neural network computations for solving problems in AI and extends beyond typical AI tasks as an approach capable of performing symbolic manipulations with distributed representations.
-Second, the design of VSAs, which was inspired by the brain, lends itself to implementation in nanoscale computing technologies~\cite{MemristorHD19} because it is highly robust to individual device variations.
-Third, VSA is a framework with two interfaces, one towards computation and algorithms and one towards implementation and representation (cf. Fig.~\ref{fig:stack}).
-There are different VSA models that all offer the same operation primitives but differ slightly in terms of their implementation of these primitives.
-For example, there are VSA models that compute with binary, bipolar, continuous real, and continuous complex vectors.
-Thus, the VSA concept has the flexibility to connect to a multitude of different hardware types, such as binary values for analog in-memory computing architectures~\cite{MemristorHD19} or complex-valued VSAs for spiking neuron architectures~\cite{TPAM}.
+For the following reasons, we propose Vector Symbolic Architectures (VSA)~\cite{Gayler2003} or, synonymously, Hyperdimensional Computing (HDC)~\cite{Kanerva09} as such a computing framework.
+First, HDC/VSA can represent and manipulate both symbolic and numerical data structures with distributed vector representations to solve, e.g., cognitive~\cite{EliasmithSPAUN2012, RachkovskijSimilarity2012, EmruliAnalogical2013} or machine learning~\cite{HDClassGe} tasks.
+HDC/VSA is a suitable framework for integration with neural network computations for solving problems in AI.
+It extends beyond typical AI tasks as an approach capable of performing symbolic manipulations with distributed representations.
+Second, the design of HDC/VSA, which was inspired by the brain, lends itself to implementation in emerging computing technologies~\cite{MemristorHD19} because it is highly robust to individual device variations.
+Third, HDC/VSA is a framework with two interfaces, one towards computations and algorithms and one towards implementation and representations (cf. Fig.~\ref{fig:stack}).
+There are different HDC/VSA models that all offer the same operation primitives but differ slightly in terms of their implementation of these primitives.
+For example, there are HDC/VSA models that compute with binary, bipolar, continuous real, and continuous complex vectors.
+Thus, the HDC/VSA concept has the flexibility to connect to a multitude of different hardware types, such as analog in-memory computing architectures~\cite{MemristorHD19} for binary-valued HDC/VSA models or spiking neuron architectures~\cite{RennerBinding2022,BentSpike2022} for complex-valued ones.

+HDC/VSA is a relatively new concept.
+The key idea goes back to the 1990s, but computers of the day were not ready to handle large numbers of high-dimensional vectors.
+Now they are, and so the framework deserves to be looked into anew.
+Not as a complete substitute for conventional computing, but as a concept complementing it in a specific niche.
+For example, human and animal-like perception and learning have eluded our attempts to be programmed into computers.
+HDC/VSA is a strong candidate for such tasks because of their suitability for both statistical learning and symbolic reasoning.